Hamdija Lipovača: 2014 Bosnian riots and resignation

-During the 2014 riots in Bosnia and Herzegovina, over 3,000 disgruntled citizens rallied at the Town Square in the western Bosnian town of Bihać to express dissatisfaction with the government of the Una-Sana Canton, one of Bosnia and Herzegovina's ten post-war cantons, and demanding the resignation of the cantons' Prime Minister and Minister of Police, Hamdija Lipovača.
+During the 2014 riots in Bosnia and Herzegovina, over 3,000 disgruntled citizens rallied at the Town Square in the western Bosnian town of Bihać to express dissatisfaction with the government of the Una-Sana Canton, one of Bosnia and Herzegovina's ten post-war cantons, and demanding the resignation of the cantons' Premier and Minister of Police, Hamdija Lipovača.

 In front of the local government building protesters from all over the country were greeted by police.
 Protesters shouted "Thieves!" and "We want resignation!" and asked the police to side with them.
 Police officers confiscated a number of Molotov cocktails and shops in the city center closed down as a precautionary measure.
 Hundreds of protesters gathered around Lipovača's home fighting with the police and demanding his resignation.
 The clash with police injured several people and the crowd later dispersed.

 Bosnian and Croatian media reported that on 7 February Lipovača had escaped with his family to Starigrad, Croatia amid widespread riots in his country.
 On 8 February 2014 he posted "Bihać ♥" on his Facebook account, in a possible effort to make people believe that he was still in Bihać.
 That same day he was quoted as saying "I am in Bihać!
 I support the expression of dissatisfaction of citizens, but I condemn the violence, looting, arson and destruction."
-Lipovača refused to resign at first, saying he did not want to leave his canton "without a leader" and that he did not have anyone to hand the roles of Prime Minister and Minister of Police over to.
+Lipovača refused to resign at first, saying he did not want to leave his canton "without a leader" and that he did not have anyone to hand the roles of Premier and Minister of Police over to.
 At one point he stated "A small group of demonstrators will not make me resign."